Agadez Mosque

 Agadez Mosque (Mosquée d'Agadez) is a prominent mosque in Agadez, Tchirozerine Department, Niger.
 It was made of clay and is the tallest mud-brick structure in the world.
 The Agadez mosque is the most prominent religious center located in the central part of the Republic of the Niger, and has been a place of worship for centuries.

+The mosque hosts thousands of Muslims for Friday's prayers.
+Every year, Muslims travel long distance to visit the mosque for tourism and spiritual purposes.

 History

-The city was built in 1515 at the time when the city was captured by the Songhai Empire.
+The mosque was built in 1515 at the time when the city was captured by the Songhai Empire.
 It was restored and some of it was rebuilt in 1844.

 This mosque was built by Imam Bakhili, a famous Muslim scholar, who originated from the Algeria region.
 Legend has it that he built this mosque in a single night between Isha prayer and dawn.

-Due to the mosque bearing some resemblance to the construction techniques used in structures around Timbuktu, it is believed that the Tuareg people went there in order to learn and develop even better the architectural techniques for the construction of the mosque.
+Due to the mosque bearing some resemblance to the construction techniques used in structures around Timbuktu, it is believed that the Tuareg people went there in order to learn the architectural techniques for the construction of the mosque.
 By using local available materials, which were dried in the sun, the builders created a long-lasting durable structure.

 The central shrine in Agadez is accompanied by a minaret which is some 27 meters (89 feet) tall, making it the tallest ever constructed of mud brick.
 The mosque serves as a compass for the people to get around the city, and at one point of time throughout its history, served as a watchtower.

-This dominating structure in Agadez is a beacon of the long running history of the city that has survived the harsh desert environment, and shall continue to invite visitors in order to be mesmerized by the beauty it shines on the strong sun.
+The mosque is a beacon of the long-running history of the city that has survived the harsh desert environment.

-Agadez mosque was built 700 hundred years ago from clay and hosts thousands of Muslims for Friday's prayers.
-Every year, Muslims travel long distance to visit the mosque for tourism and spiritual purposes.